ivangfr/okta-springboot/README.md

 - Confirm deactivation by clicking `Deactivate Application` button
 - In Application list whose status is `INACTIVE`, click `Simple Service`'s `gear` icon and then click `Delete`
 - Confirm deletion by clicking `Delete Application` button

-## Issues

-`TestPropertySource` annotation not working!
-Before starting the tests in a terminal the environment variable `OKTA_DOMAIN` must be set.
-See issue [#1577](https://github.com/spring-projects-experimental/spring-native/issues/1577)